top of page

 Lecturer at London Contemporary Dance School

 Apart from leading occasional workshops, my teaching work started in 1999 when I began lecturing at London Contemporary Dance School at The Place.
 It happened by accident rather than design: my (now) long-term and valued collaborator Sue MacLennan, who I had made a piece with in 1996, was teaching choreography there and when the current Head of Music was leaving, she suggested me as someone who might be able to work with her and Karen Greenhough on teaching the Music and Choreography course at the school.
-I took up the offer and more than twenty years on, my work at the school has become a major part of my working life.
+I took up the offer and for more than twenty years, teaching at the school was a major part of my working life.

 For a few years in the 2000’s I was Head of Music at the school, teaching everything from music and listening skills for dancers, music history, music and choreography to collaborations with Post Graduate composers from Guildhall School of Music and Drama.

-I found that being on permanent staff at the school took up too much of the energy I felt I needed for my own creative work, so I went back to working as a freelancer there.
-These days I teach there for substantial parts of the year, but also have periods where I’m not there at all, which works well for me.
+I found that being on permanent staff at the school took up too much of the energy I felt I needed for my own creative work, so I went back to working as a freelancer there until I left the school in Spring 2021.

 Co-teaching a Music and Choreography course with Lauren Potter.